aredn/aredn/README.md

 make MAINTARGET=ath79
 ```

 Building the images may take minutes or hours depending on the machine.
 For more details see [build options](https://openwrt.org/docs/guide-developer/build-system/use-buildsystem).
 Review the build options in config.mk: `-j <nuMBer of cores + 1>`.
 `V=s` will give more verbose error messages.

 An internet connection is required during the build process.
-A good internet
-connection can improve the build time.
+A good internet connection can improve the build time.

 You need approximately 10GB of space for the build.

-### How to build prior builds of AREDN
+### How to build prior builds of AREDN®

-Prior AREDN images can be rebuilt.
+Prior AREDN® images can be rebuilt.
 Replace one of the following after
 the "cd aredn" command above:

-AREDN release 3.22.12.0
+AREDN® release 3.22.12.0

 ```
 git checkout 3.22.12.0
 ```

-AREDN release 3.22.8.0
+AREDN® release 3.22.8.0

 ```
 git checkout 3.22.8.0
 ```

-AREDN release 3.22.6.0
+AREDN® release 3.22.6.0

 ```
 git checkout 3.22.6.0
 ```

-AREDN release 3.22.1.0
+AREDN® release 3.22.1.0

 ```
 git checkout 3.22.1.0
 ```

-AREDN release 3.21.4.0
+AREDN® release 3.21.4.0

 ```
 git checkout 3.21.4.0
 ```

-AREDN release 3.20.3.1
+AREDN® release 3.20.3.1

 ```
 git checkout 3.20.3.1
 ```

-AREDN release 3.20.3.0
+AREDN® release 3.20.3.0

 ```
 git checkout 3.20.3.0
 ```

-AREDN release 3.19.3.0
+AREDN® release 3.19.3.0

 ```
 git checkout 3.19.3.0
 ```

-AREDN release 3.18.9.0
+AREDN® release 3.18.9.0

 ```
 git checkout 3.18.9.0
 ```

-AREDN release 3.16.2.0
+AREDN® release 3.16.2.0

 ```
 git checkout 3.16.2.0
 ```

-AREDN release 3.16.1.1
+AREDN® release 3.16.1.1

 ```
 git checkout 3.16.1.1-make
 ```

-AREDN build 176
+AREDN® build 176

 ```
 git checkout 91ee867